GrieferAtWork/KOSmk4/readme.md

 	- The given `FILE` is interpreted relative to the PWD set when `magic.dee` got invoked
 - `--gengroup=NAME`
 	- Only execute build steps apart of a group `NAME`, as well as steps for dependencies of a group `NAME`
-	- Can be used to only build certain sub-components of KOS instead of everything (e.g. `deemon magic.dee --gengroup=libc`)
+	- Can be used to only build certain sub-components of KOS instead of everything (e.g. `deemon magic.dee --gengroup=libs.libc`)
 - `--gengroup-of=FILE`
 	- Same as `--gengroup=...`, but instead of specifying the name of some group, only a source file is given
 	- This is implemented by taking all build steps with a dependency on `FILE`, then forming a set of all of the groups of those files, before finally running all steps and dependencies of those groups